meme20200/dupeplus/README.md

 - Update Checker [Don't be living under a rock, new features that improve the Dupe System in your server]
 - Blacklist [Block items from being duped]
 - Times Support [Dupe the item several times.]
-- Dupe Hand [Change the item being duped, Off hand dupe or Main hand dupe]
+- Dupe Hand [Change the item being duped, Offhand dupe or Main hand dupe]
 - Permission Dupe [Give certain groups or players /dupe by using a permission plugin like [LuckPerms](https://luckperms.net/)]
 - Message customization [Customise the messages sent by the plugin, it's really useful for Servers that use for an example Spanish as their language instead of English]

-> Note: If you want a feature to be added, then please request it in the Issues tab.
+> Note: If you want a feature added, please request it in the Issues tab.

 ## Stats